londoninfrastructureascode/pull_request/README.md

+## UPDATE
+For new people making changes and adding pull requests, please re-submit them.
+I had too many in a short period of time and because I didn;t merge them, new pull requests came in but caused a merge conflict.
+Now, it's been re-set please submit your merge requests again.

+*thanks*

 ## pull_request
 Try a fork and pull request from this repo.
 You name will go down as a contributer and be visable to anyone who visits.